 I encountered this when I was weaning my daughter off night feeds.
 My breasts were so huge and full (awesome cleavage though – I’m usually an A-cup!) that I couldn’t feed my little one straight away.

 Engorgement can be managed in a few different ways.
 Heat and massage are the two methods that the experts recommend for helping to soften tissue.
-A warm shower or wash cloth/heat pack (we love the ones from BodyICE and some firm pressure can work really well, as can gently massaging the milk downwards towards the nipple while feeding.
+A warm shower or wash cloth/heat pack (we love the LACTIVATE Ice and Heat packs) and some firm pressure can work really well, as can gently massaging the milk downwards towards the nipple while feeding.

 A blocked milk duct is a blockage within the ducts that transport your milk.
 It feels like a hard lump within your breast and may sometimes be sore or red.

 To avoid blocked ducts make sure your breasts are emptied regularly (by either breastfeeding or expressing) and that your baby has a good latch (you can find out more about getting a good latch here.)